mixinmax/Turing-Oath/Oath.md

 ### 4. Criminal Activity

 1. I swear to take no action to aid or abet the perpetration of crimes against humanity or other war crimes.

+### 5. Accessibility

+1. Wherever possible, I will strive to produce software that does not discriminate against nationality, language, race, sex, ability or political or religious beliefs.